anoosha-tariq/Anoosha-Portfolio-2025/index.md

 <p class="company-description">Fossil Group, Inc. operates in 140+ countries with 30,000+ distribution points, $1.4B+ revenue, 6,000+ employees, and leads global fashion with brands like Michael Kors, Diesel, BMW, and Emporio Armani.</p>

 **Responsibilities**
 * Mobilized SAP and Cyber Source software to manage customer request efficiently by processing of over 100 orders per week, utilizing my skills in SAP software to organize and manage customer requests efficiently.

-My efforts led to a significant reduction in processing errors by 50%,
+* These efforts led to a significant reduction in processing errors by 50%.

 * Acted as a bridge between finance and sales department by initializing an average of 120+ tickets/day to resolve client requests by fetching logs and orchestrated strong client relationships via CRM.

 * Overhauled SAP order management systems, customizing functionalities to better align with business needs.

-This resulted in a 15% increase in order fulfillment speed, and a 5% boost in supply chain efficiency.
+* This resulted in a 15% increase in order fulfillment speed, and a 5% boost in supply chain efficiency.

-* Engineered SPSS to enhance reporting, analysis, aided by full-fledge individual, client reports leading to a 10-20% increase in operational efficiency whilst managing cash-to-quote processes.
+* Engineered SPSS to enhance reporting, analysis, aided by full-fledge individual, client reports leading to a ~20%+ increase in operational efficiency whilst managing cash-to-quote processes.

 **Operations Intern @ WWF (Jun 2017 - Aug 2017)**
 <p class="company-description">WWF is one of the world's largest conservation organizations, active in over 130 countries with 5 million+ supporters.
 With annual revenues over $350 million, it leads global efforts in wildlife protection, habitat conservation, and climate change advocacy.</p>